 References are publications that support the biological activity of the product.

 Varty et al (2008) The anxiolytic-like effects of the novel, orally active nociceptin opioid receptor agonist 8-[bis(2-methylphenyl)methyl]-3-phenyl-8-azabicyclo[3.2.1]octan-3-ol (SCH 221510).
 J.Pharmacol.Exp.Ther.
 326 672 PMID: 18492950

 Lambert (2008) The nociceptin/orphanin FQ receptor: a target with broad therapeutic potential.
 Nat.Rev.Drug Discov.
 7 694 PMID: 18670432

 Yang et al (2009) Identification of 3-substituted N-benzhydryl-nortropane analogs as nociceptin receptor ligands for the management of cough and anxiety.
 Bioorg.Med.Chem.Lett.
 19 2482 PMID: 19332374

 If you know of a relevant reference for SCH 221510, please let us know.

 View Related Products by Product Action

-Currently there are no citations for SCH 221510.
 Do you know of a great paper that uses SCH 221510 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SCH 221510